zibbini/vimbaPy/docs/_VimbaPython.md

 cams = _VimbaPython.getCameraID()
 cam = cams[0]

-# Capture a single frame from the default camera device and export to desired path
+# Capture a single frame from the selected camera and export to desired path
 _VimbaPython.acquire_frame(cameraID=cam, path = 'path/to/files')

 ```